BAMresearch/FenicsXConcrete/docs/examples/3_point_bending.md

 problem = LinearElasticity(beam_setup, parameters)
 ```
+## Setting Up the Sensor
-Third, a sensor is setup and added to access results of the FEM simulation.
+Third, set up a sensor and add it to the problem to access results of the FEM simulation:
 ```python
 sensor_location = [parameters["length"].magnitude / 2, 0.0, 0.0]
 sensor = DisplacementSensor([sensor_location])

 problem.add_sensor(sensor)
 ```
+## Solving the Problem and Accessing the Results
-Finally, the problem is solved and the sensor data accessed.
+Finally, solve the problem and access the sensor data:
 ```python
 problem.solve()